-A few years ago, I packed up my classroom, and quit teaching for a job in corporate america.
-However, despite this career move I am and always will be an educator.
+A few years ago, I packed up my classroom.
+I was very unsure about quitting teaching and even more unsure about switching to a job in corporate america.
+I wavered on my decision for months.
+Despite this career move I am and always will be an educator.
 I loved the small moments with my students when they would tell me a secret or a dream, because I knew how much I meant to them and how hard I had worked to gain their trust.
 Those killer lesson plans with my teaching team and literally everything I made with my Cricut machine.
 I loved the recess squabbles.
 The lunch break adult conversation.
 The parents that believed in me, as I believed in their child.
 The vertical and horizontal planning.
 The 2nd grade drama.
 The historical figure wax museum.
 I loved it all.
 I loved teaching and I loved wearing the title of “best teacher.”

 What I did not love was that being the best teacher meant losing the other parts of myself.

 I remember my first day of my first year when I showed up with personalized pencils for each of my students, and a shiny new badge with my shiny new smile.
 An experienced educator came to greet me in my room before my students got there and said, “You will give this your all, and you will be great.
 But make sure your life comes first.
 In the event that you dropped dead on the way into work tomorrow, the district will be calling for a sub before you even hit the ground.”

 I remember thinking that I would never be cynical, and that I would find ways to beat the teacher burnout.
 And I did.
 I was and am still not, burned out or cynical.
 I practice self care just like everyone should.
 Quitting teaching was not the plan.
 What changed was my prioritization, and my respect for the teacher I once was.